Plazas87/broker_message_producers/README.md

 machine-learning models from it.

-In this project, we aim to build and connect the necessary components for a data ingestion setup using Kafka and Python.
+In this project, we aim to build and connect the necessary components for a data ingestion setup using Kafka or RabbitQM and Python.
 For the sake of simplicity, we will be using a *'.csv'* file as the data source and simulate a continuous incoming data flow with its data.
 Think of it as something similar to a temperature sensor or stock prices during open hours.

-You can check the Medium article for this project in: [A Python Kafka Producer](https://bit.ly/python-kafka-producer)
+You can check the Python Kafka Medium article for this project in: [A Python Kafka Producer](https://bit.ly/python-kafka-producer)
+You can check the Python RabbitMQ Medium article for this project in: [A Python RabbitMQ Producer]()

 ## Quickstart